MrTudorB/Gridfall_V1/README.md

 ## How Gridfall Works

-Gridfall is a high-stakes survival game where 10 players enter a "vault" and only the survivors split the prize pool.

-Join the Purge: 10 players deposit 0.001 ETH each into the GridfallVault smart contract, creating a 0.01 ETH prize pool.
+‣ Join the Vault: 10 players connect their wallets and call joinGame(), depositing 0.001 ETH each into the GridfallVault smart contract.
+This creates the 0.01 ETH prize pool.

+‣ Trigger the Game Master: Once the vault is full, the contract calls the iExec iApp (the "Game Master") to confidentially start the game.
-The Confidential Assignment: The contract calls the iExec iApp (the "Game Master").
-The iApp runs inside a Trusted Execution Environment (TEE).
-It confidentially assigns roles: 2 players become Sentinels (Hunters) and 8 players become Echoes (Hunted).

-The Secret is Stored: The iApp itself encrypts this secret role-map and stores it using iExec Data Protector.
-The protectedDataAddress is saved to the contract.
-No one, not even the admin, has seen the roles.
+‣ Confidential Assignment: The iApp runs inside a Trusted Execution Environment (TEE).
+It secretly assigns roles (2 Sentinels, 8 Echoes) and encrypts this role-map using iExec Data Protector.
+This secret is now stored, and no human, not even the admin, can see it.

-The Hunt (Scan & Eliminate): The game is now ACTIVE.

-Sentinels can "ping" (scan) other players on the grid.

-They call the ping() function on the contract, which triggers the iApp.
+‣ The Hunt (Scan & Eliminate): The game is now ACTIVE.
+Any player can call the ping() function on another player.
+The contract forwards this request to the iApp.

-The iApp confidentially decrypts the role-map from Data Protector, executes the logic, and calls back with the result.
+‣ Execute the Logic: The iApp confidentially decrypts the secret role-map, executes the game's logic (Sentinel vs. Echo, friendly fire), and calls back to the contract to mark the correct player as "eliminated."

-Sentinel pings Echo = Echo is eliminated.

-Sentinel pings Sentinel = The pinging Sentinel is eliminated (friendly fire).

-Echo pings = The Echo is eliminated (for making noise).

-The Payout (Survive): After a set time, the iApp confidentially checks the role-map against the list of eliminated players.
-All surviving players (both Echoes and Sentinels) are added to the winners list and can claim their share of the 0.01 ETH prize pool.
+‣ The Payout (Survive): After the game ends, the iApp confidentially compares the secret role-map against the list of eliminated players to determine the survivors.

-All role information is encrypted via iExec Data Protector and never revealed on-chain.
+‣ Claim Your Winnings: All surviving players—whose roles were never publicly revealed—can now call claimPrize() to receive their share of the prize pool.

 ## Tech Stack